Diamonds And Coal

 Thank you so much for your continued support of Diamonds and Coal!

-*I will be out of the studio most of the summer, so if you need your jewelry fix please purchase ASAP!
+*After fulfilling holiday orders, I will be out of the studio beginning December 12 through mid January, and orders will not ship during that time.
+If you need your jewelry fix, please purchase ASAP!
 Thank you for your patience!

 -- A stainless steel bezel setting is filled with gorgeous fragments of the Campo del Cielo meteorite.
 All of the meteorite pieces are hand picked and fitted into each bezel, which sits atop a brushed finish stainless steel piece in a crescent moon shape.